In no way is this a comprehensive list of all the incredible experiences to be had in Seattle, but it’s a start. Let’s

 Both an architectural masterwork and a functional library, the Seattle Central Public Library stands as a testimonial to Seattle’s progressive, informed nature.
 Nearly 10,000 panes of glass fused with over 4,500 tons of steel make this sustainable building a standout for locals and tourists alike.
 But don’t just admire it from the outside; for wide interior vistas and eye-popping spaces, you’ll want to treat yourself to a self-guided cell phone tour of the building’s highlights by dialing 206.686.8564.
 Maybe even check out a book!

-Head south of the downtown core, just east of Pioneer Square and you’ll discover Seattle’s International District, rich with authentic eats, captivating cultural experiences and intriguing shopping.
+Head south of the downtown core, just east of Pioneer Square and you’ll discover Seattle’s Chinatown-International District, rich with authentic eats, captivating cultural experiences and intriguing shopping.
 Shaped by the many Asian cultures that have settled in this part of town over the past 100 years, the ID has grown to be one of Seattle’s most diverse and vibrant communities.
 Today, the neighborhood is thriving with an array of flavorful Asian cuisines, myriad shops selling everything from fresh fish to traditional herbs, and cool cultural festivals—like Dragon Fest and the Night Market & Autumn Moon Festival—throughout the year.
 Learn more about the District in the Asian American Heritage Guide to Seattle.

 Welcome to the birthplace of Seattle.
 Laying claim as the city’s “first neighborhood,” Pioneer Square is a richly historic place known for its Renaissance Revival architecture, First Thursday art walks, night life, delicious lunch spots, and quirky boutiques.
 Explore the depth and beauty of Seattle’s first historic district and jump on a tour that takes you underground to visualize Seattle as it once was in its gold rush days.

 For a view of the Seattle skyline that simply cannot be beat, head up the south side of Queen Anne Hill to the city’s most well-known lookout, Kerry Park.
 A photo from here is postcard-perfect with ferries crossing Elliott Bay, the city skyline with the Space Needle in the forefront and, if weather conditions are favorable, a fantastic view of Mt.
 Rainier.